Question: what causes sore breast not pregnant?

 1. You are pregnant

-To be sure you have an accurate result, take your test in the morning, wait until you’ve missed your period, follow instructions clearly written in your purchased test kit, observe for other signs of pregnancy.
+To be sure you have an accurate result, take your test in the morning, wait until you’ve missed your period, follow instructions clearly written in your purchased test kit, and observe for other signs of pregnancy.

 However, if you’re sure you’re not pregnant, there are other causes of breast pain.